 Lice glue their eggs right next to the scalp because they need the heat of the head to hatch.
 Many people only see the “white” lice eggs down the hair strand, but it is the lice eggs next to the scalp (usually darker in color) that are the ones that will hatch and keep you in this never-ending cycle of lice.

 The Trouble With Lice Eggs

 Again, to cut off those lice eggs, you’ll need to shave onto the scalp.
 Lice usually lay their eggs within ¼ inch (6mm) from the scalp, (some are even closer to the scalp).

 The very best way to kill lice eggs is to remove them from the head.

-The fastest and most effective way to get rid of lice eggs is with a professional-level head lice comb like the Nit Free Terminator.
+The fastest and most effective way to get rid of lice eggs is following along with my step-by-step video system.